meilisearch/vuepress-plugin-meilisearch/README.md

 }
 ```

-**WARNING**: Since the configuration file is public, we recommand to provide the MeiliSearch public key, which is enough to perform searches.<br>
+**WARNING**: Since the configuration file is public, we recommend providing the MeiliSearch public key, which is enough to perform searches.<br>
 Read more about [MeiliSearch authentication](https://docs.meilisearch.com/guides/advanced_guides/authentication.html#authentication).

 ### Customization